Footage of chase: Police on hunt for fleeing driver in Hamurana

 A number of cordons had been put in place as area inquiries were ongoing to find the occupants, she said.
 A police helicopter was also helping with the operation.

 A Rotorua Daily Post reporter said a police car was stationed at the intersection of Te Waerenga and Hoko Rds.
+Access to Hoko Rd was currently prohibited, she said.
+A police officer with a gun is also turning vehicles away at the intersection of Unsworth and Hamurana Rds.

 Clayton Rd resident Shannon Kihi said she saw a fleeing car dodge police spikes outside her property.